-Upon starting a new job, workers are provided with a badge, accompanied by instructions from the security staff to keep it visible at all times during work hours.
-They are shown to expect that secure doors and vehicle gates will magically unlock or open when they present their badge.
-The extent of employee involvement in security is limited to reporting lost badges, ensuring no one follows them into the building, and occasionally scanning their badges when leaving work.
-That’s the extent of their responsibilities.
+Many employees tend to overlook physical security measures in their workplace and lack awareness of the facility’s access control system.
+Upon starting a new job, most workers receive a badge, accompanied by instructions from the security staff to keep it visible during work hours.
+From there, they are shown to expect that secure doors and vehicle gates will magically unlock or open when they present their badge.
+The extent of employee involvement in security ends at reporting lost badges, ensuring no one follows them into the building, and occasionally scanning their badge when leaving work.

 The Inner Workings